top of page

 Two shifts run the same line with the same materials and equipment—yet yields differ wildly.

-• Veteran: Completes a mold change in 10 minutes, anticipates abnormalities by sound, prevents defects proactively.
+• Veteran: Completes a mold change in 10 minutes, anticipates abnormalities by sound, and prevents defects proactively.

-• Rookie: Takes 30 minutes, follows the manifest blindly, can’t identify the root cause of scrap.
+• Rookie: Takes 30 minutes, follows the manifest blindly, and can’t identify the root cause of scrap.

 Cure: Tiered Skill Matrices and Training Mechanisms